Unified Origin of Curvature Perturbation and Baryon Asymmetry of the Universe: CMB Observables with Late Curvaton Decay

 In the subsequent analysis with the curvaton potential of Eq.~\eqref{eq:quartic-pot}, we treat the transition field value $\phi_T$ as a free parameter.
 The region of our interest will be $r_d \gg 1$.
 As mentioned above, we treat $\phi_T$ as a free parameter in our analysis and hence the quartic coupling is determined as

 once another free parameter $m$ is fixed.
 For various values of $\phi_I$ with fixed values of $H_I$, $m$ and $\phi_T$, we calculate the scalar power spectrum and determine $r_d$ to reproduce the Planck normalized value.
 Our result for the relation between $\phi_I$ and $r_d$ is shown in Fig.~\ref{fig:phiVr}.
 Here, we considered a region where $\phi_I > \phi_T$ such that the curvaton evolves through the quartic region before transitioning to the quadratic region.
-As shown, $r_d$ monotonically increases as $\phi_I$ until $r_d \sim 1$.
-For $r_d >1$, $\phi_I$ is saturated to be almost independent of $r_d$ for $r_d \gg 1$.
-Our resultant curve is not smooth around $r_d = 1$ since we took only a few data points in our analysis.
+We can see that $\phi_I$ is saturated to be almost independent of $r_d$ for $r_d \gg 1$.